-He is best remembered for the great wall he built along the northern borders of conquered Britain.
+In modern UK he is popularly remembered for the great wall he built along the northern borders of England and Scotland.
 He was also a good writer.
 In his later years he became a little introvert especially after the death of his young friend Antinous whom he deified and in whose honour he named a new city and built a temple.
 It is said that Antinous committed suicide because it had been foretold that his death was necessary in order for Hadrian to do the great things he was destined for.
 Hadrian travelled at length across the empire and brought back much learning.

 Hadrian’s huge mausoleum was built along the same concept as that of Augustus on the banks of the river Tiber.
 It was of such an imposing size that it later became a fortress and is currently known as Castel St. Angelo: the Papal stronghold next to the Vatican and St. Peter’s basilica.

 Hadrian adopted a Gaul called Antoninus Pius to succeed him as emperor.
 He bade Antoninus to adopt a young man aged 17 called Marcus Aurelius as his own son as well as a small boy called Lucius Verus.
 Both these men succeeded Hadrian as emperor.

 Antoninus was called Pius by his citizens for the respect he paid to Hadrian’s memory.
 For example he had a temple to the Divine Hadrian built in Rome of which a section can still be seen in Piazza di Pietra.

 During this period there was a great plague, brought by the soldiers who had served in the east.
 The sickness weakened the empire and the roman treasury was low.
 Marcus Aurelius did his utmost to check the advance of the invading hordes and made use of his learning as a philosopher to rule his subjects well.
 One of his best books is called “meditations” and it was written whilst on military campaign near the Danube.
 Within it he writes much of what learned from his teachers such as Antoninus Pius and others.